cran/diathor/README.md

     Warne, M. S. J., Dunlop, J., & Kefford, B. J. (2019).
 Benthic diatoms as indicators of herbicide toxicity in rivers–A new SPEcies At Risk (SPEARherbicides) index.
 Ecological Indicators, 99, 203-213.

+  - **PBIDW**: Castro-Roa, D., & Pinilla-Agudelo, G. (2014).
+Periphytic
+    diatom index for assessing the ecological quality of the Colombian Andean urban wetlands of Bogotá.
+Limnetica, 33(2), 297-312.

+  - **DISP**: Stenger-Kovács, C., Körmendi, K., Lengyel, E., Abonyi, A., Hajnal, É., Szabó, B., Buczkó, K. & Padisák, J. (2018).
+Expanding the trait-based concept of benthic diatoms: Development of trait-and species-based indices for conductivity as the master variable of ecological status in continental saline lakes.
+Ecological Indicators, 95, 63-74.

 **Sample data included in the package is taken from**:

   - Nicolosi Gelis, María Mercedes; Cochero, Joaquín; Donadelli, Jorge;